 That is the dramatic center a faithful adaptation has to protect.

-So when fans say they want a faithful adaptation, I think what they really want is not a checklist.
+When fans say they want a faithful adaptation, I do not think they really want a checklist.
 Not a museum.
 Not a page-to-screen audit.

 They want a series that understands Potter is not primarily a lore franchise.
 It is a dramatic system.

 A system where ritual creates attachment.
-Where childhood perspective creates mystery, and the institution both shelters and fails.
+Where childhood perspective creates mystery.
+Where the institution both shelters and fails.
+Where desire keeps getting tested.
+Where friendship is not decoration, but survival.

 HBO has given itself the runway to attempt that.
 It has the long-form format.
-It has the holiday-event release strategy, and the public promise that this version exists to justify the extra room.
+It has the holiday-event release window.
+It has the public promise that this version exists to justify the extra room.

 The challenge now is not proving the show has read the books.
 Everyone assumes that.